ad220/photo-gallery/README.md

 You can edit `template.html` to change the header and footer of the gallery page.

 You can also tweak the color theme in the `/page/assets/style/app.css` stylesheet.

-## Planned Features
-- Add EXIF data to the modal view